 - Calculate the correct wire gauge and determine the color for each circuit according to the E-11 tables

-- Draw a schematic diagram of the location of each device and its connections for easy reference
+- Draw a schematic diagram of the location of each device and its conductors for easy reference

-What follows are some installation tips specific to the C-22 or similar trailerable sailboats.
+What follows are some installation tips from my project that are specific to the C-22 or similar trailerable sailboats.

-Summer Dance has a single, deep cycle battery, there is no motor starter.
-To meet the 7″ overcurrent protection rule, I installed an MRBF type fuse block on the positive post.
-The outboard motor charging circuit (fused) and onboard shore power charger are connected upstream of the fuse block.
-I didn’t install a battery master switch due to the system’s simplicity and short wire runs.
+Your sailboat likely has a single, deep cycle battery and no starter motor.
+To meet the 7″ overcurrent protection rule, install an MRBF type fuse block on the positive post.
+If you have an outboard motor charging circuit (fused) or an onboard shore power charger, connect them upstream of the fuse block.
+You might also consider installing a battery master switch if you have a really complicated system and long wire runs.
 If you’re planning to install a solar panel to charge your battery, check out Solar panels for boats: an easy installation guide.

 Ground bus bar

-The original wiring had no separate bus for the negative conductors.
-All connections terminated at the panel.
-Adding a dedicated negative bus bar really helped to organize the wiring and simplified the panel connections.
+The original wiring in most small sailboats has no separate bus for the negative conductors.
+Instead, all connections terminate at the breaker panel.
+Adding a dedicated negative bus bar really helps to organize the wiring and simplifies the panel connections.

 Besides the power wiring, I also had some signal wiring to accommodate: the NMEA signal from the GPS to the autopilot and the stereo rear channel speaker signals for connecting to my crib board mounted cockpit speakers.
-I also wanted to relocate the 12V power outlets from the old panel to more convenient locations in the boat.
-And I needed to mount a switch for the lazarette LED strips.
+I also wanted to install two 12V power outlets in convenient locations in the boat.
+I also needed to mount a switch for the lazarette LED strips.
 I solved all these issues by fabricating an aluminum accessory panel and mounted it in the wood trim next to the companionway.
 The panel makes it easy to connect my handheld GPS to power and the autopilot, switch on the lazarette lights, and connect the cockpit speakers.
-I installed an extra switch (removed from the old panel) for future use.
+I installed an extra switch for future use.
 I installed the other 12V outlet in the side of the stereo enclosure where it’s handy for connecting an oscillating fan.

 The best place for this in the cabin area of a C-22 is in the channel formed by the hull to deck joint.
 The channel runs nearby most places where you will want to mount lights and accessories.
 In first generation C-22s, this channel is covered by teak trim that you can easily remove.
 I found it helpful to tape the wires in place until I was finished and then replace the trim.
 A notable exception is the mast wiring jack.
 There’s nowhere to conceal new wiring to the jack in the deck near the mast step.
 Since mine had never been connected before, I used the existing wiring, which was still like new.
 If you don’t want to use the existing wiring, you can mount a cable to the cabin ceiling behind the curtain track or in some kind of covering.